radareorg/radare.org/gsoc/2019/ideas.md

 - [MPC](https://github.com/orangeduck/mpc) - a parser combinator library for C

 ## Type Analysis Improvements
 Currently we have types support in radare2, including basic (low-level) ability to edit type with `pf` and higher-level, C-like types with `t` command.
-Currently you can parse the C type definition from C header for example, or load from "precompiled" SDB file.
-Goal of this task is to integrate more types handling into the radare2 analysis loop, including automatic inference and suggestions.
+Currently you can parse the C type definition from C headers for example, or load from "precompiled" SDB file.
+The goal of this task is to integrate more types handling into the radare2 analysis loop, including automatic inference and suggestions.

 ### Task
 1. Importing types and variables information from DWARF and PDB files